Meet the Parents: Theatrical run

 The film started its international release, distributed by United International Pictures (UIP), on December 8, 2000, in Austria, Germany, Sweden and Switzerland.
 In Germany, it was the number-one film in its opening weekend with a four-day gross of $2.5 million from 356 screens.
 Its opening weekend screen average of $7,064 was the third-highest of 2000 in the country, behind Mission: Impossible 2 and American Pie.
 In the United Kingdom, it was released a week later on December 15, 2000.
-There, it managed to earn more than $21 million during its run.
+There, it made $3.3 million in its opening weekend, beating out How the Grinch Stole Christmas and The 6th Day to rank number one.
+It fell into second place once that film reclaimed number one, but made $1.5 million.
+The film continued to maintain number two behind Unbreakable in its third and fourth weekends respectively.
+In its fifth weekend, the film was ranked third behind the latter film and Cast Away with $1.4 million.
+In total, it managed to earn more than $21 million during its run.
 In Australia, it was released on December 26, 2000, and grossed more than $11 million during the theatrical run.
 Meet the Parents grossed $166.2 million in the United States and Canada, and a total of $330.4 million worldwide, making it the seventh-highest-grossing film of the year in the United States and Canada and worldwide.